edgio-docs/edgio-docs/src/pages/guides/performance/getting_started.md

   .fallback(({ proxy }) => proxy('origin'))
 ```

+The newly uncommented route matches all requests that start with `/api/`.
+It also defines how {{ PRODUCT }} will cache and proxy those requests.
+Specifically, it defines:
+-   A CDN caching policy that sets a max-age of one day and allows us to serve stale responses for one hour.
+-   A browser caching policy that sets a max-age of 0, which is similar to no-cache.
+It also sets a caching policy for prefetched requests.
-The newly uncommented route caches all requests that start with `/api/` and proxies those requests to your `origin` backend when we cannot serve them from cache.
+-   Proxies the above requests to your `origin` backend when we cannot serve them from cache.

 The `failback()` method proxies all other requests to your `origin` backend.

 #### Cache Constants {/*cache-constants*/}
 Cache constants in the {{ ROUTES_FILE }} have been abstracted out to enable reuse across different routes.
 You may add additional constants.